juliocymartins/juliocymartins/README.md

 * **Data Analysis & Visualization**: I love turning data into insights using tools like Python, Pandas, Power BI, and PostgreSQL.

 * **Machine Learning & NLP**: My main focus is on classification problems — especially those involving imbalanced data — and natural language processing.
 I'm working with models like BERT and building LLM-based solutions for tasks such as sentiment analysis and phishing detection.
-I enjoy refining models through feature selection and hyperparameter tuning.
+I enjoy refining models through feature engineering and hyperparameter tuning.
+I've also worked on regression and time series projects to better understand how other areas of data science work.

 * **Web Scraping & Data Collection**: I use tools like BeautifulSoup and Selenium to collect real-world data for my projects.

-* **Project Portfolio**: I’m constantly improving my portfolio with end-to-end data science projects focused on real-world applications.
+* **Project Portfolio**: I’m constantly improving my portfolio with data science projects focused on real-world applications.
 Some of these include containerized apps using Docker and deployment on Google Cloud Platform (GCP).

 ---